Skip Navigation

 What conditions can you treat with injections?

 If you have a painful condition including joint pain, arthritis, or a tendon disorder, injection treatment may help to improve or eliminate symptoms.
 Injection treatment may be appropriate if you have mild forms of joint or tendon damage or have a more substantial problem and are attempting a nonsurgical option.
-Dr. Obermeyer performs injections after cleaning and numbing the skin.
+Our physicians performs injections after cleaning and numbing the skin.
 The injection typically takes a couple of seconds to administer.

 What types of injections are available?